reactjs/react.dev/content/docs/accessibility.md

 IDE's allow you to integrate these findings directly into code analysis and source code windows.

 [Create React App](https://github.com/facebookincubator/create-react-app) has this plugin with a subset of rules activated.
-If you want to enable even more accessibility rules, you can create an `.eslintrc` file in the root of your project with this content:
+If you want to enable even more accessibility rules, you can create an `.eslintrc.json` file in the root of your project with this content:

   ```json
   {